TroyLogue/salesforce-auth-v1/README.md

 `brew cask upgrade chromedriver`

+If you are blocked from running chromedriver with the alert "macOS cannot verify the developer of chromedriver...", you need to update your permissions.
+Open a Terminal window, navigate to the path in which chromedriver is installed, and run the following:

+`xattr -d com.apple.quarantine chromedriver`

 ### ([Geckodriver](https://github.com/mozilla/geckodriver)) (for Firefox)

 Download from the [project releases](https://github.com/mozilla/geckodriver/releases) page and extract the server to somewhere on your `PATH`.